 Study Design/Methods

-• Patients with a history of inadequate response or intolerance to corticosteroids, immunosuppressants, biologics, Janus kinase inhibitors, and/or sphingosine 1-phosphate inhibitors (BIO/JAKi/S1Pi-IR) or BIO/JAKi/S1Pi-naïve were included in the study.1
+• Adults with moderately to severely active UC and a history of inadequate response (IR) or intolerance to corticosteroids, immunosuppressants (azathioprine, 6-mercaptopurine), biologics, Janus kinase inhibitors, and/or sphingosine 1-phosphate inhibitors (BIO/JAKi/S1Pi-IR) or BIO/JAKi/S1Pi-naïve were included in the study.1

 • A total of 418 patients were randomized 1:1:1 to receive: